jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 // Print this image to the console print('First Sentinel-1 image from collection: ', s1_image)
 ```
 Take a look at the single Image and print it in the console.
-The metadata of the image is printed as "First Sentinel-1 image from collection" in the console.
+The metadata of the image is printed as "_First Sentinel-1 image from collection_" in the console.

 To visualize a VV-polarized Sentinel-1 image as a grayscale, we first subset to the VV-band of this Sentinel-1 image.
 After that we visualize the band.